Retirement is near.

-Part of the lessons we've learned includes key questions to ask yourself before you retire.
+Part of the lessons we've learned include key retirement questions to ask before you take the plunge.
 So much so, we thought you may benefit from hearing a few insights that we've gathered over the years.

 Here are five retirement questions to ask yourself before you sail away into your golden years.

-1. Do you have a spending plan that works?
+1. Do I have a spending and retirement income strategy that works?

-Probably the most glaring aspect of your retirement transition is figuring out how much you can spend each year to support your lifestyle.
+Probably the most glaring aspect of your retirement transition is figuring out how much you can spend each year to support your lifestyle and financial goals.

 Those approaching retirement can get a sense of their retirement spending by looking at their current household budget.
 Tracking your spending now can be a solid benchmark for future expenses.
 While some line items will change, many people find that their spending remains rather consistent in retirement.

 Once you have a better idea of how much you’ll be spending, compare that plan against the sources of income you’ll have to support it, like Social Security, part-time work, pensions, and withdrawals from your retirement accounts.